Agilefreaks/Aquarium/README.markdown

 ## Installation

-Aquarium is available from [RubyForge](http://aquarium.rubyforge.org).
-It is now maintained on [GitHub](http://github.com/deanwampler/Aquarium).
+Aquarium is available from [RubyGems.org](https://rubygems.org/gems/aquarium).
+The source code is available on [GitHub](http://github.com/deanwampler/Aquarium).

 The simplest approach is to install the gem: